Big Scrub Landcare Resources

 Over the past 25-plus years, Big Scrub Landcare has cared for more than 50 remnants of subtropical lowland rainforest as well as establishing new patches of rainforest from replanting.
 During this time, our team has worked with countless experts, spent innumerable hours in nurseries and in the field; and through plenty of trial and error, we’ve learnt a lot about the ecology and best practice behind rainforest restoration in the unique Big Scrub.
 We’ve captured much of this in our guides, books and the good work of our partners.
 The below is a quick list of the major resources that compile this wealth of information.

 Big Scrub Landcare’s Rainforest Restoration Manual

 Our Rainforest Restoration Manual is a practical data source for Landcare groups, land managers and rainforest regenerators.
 It is a comprehensive guide for rehabilitating and caring for existing subtropical rainforest remnants and re-establishing rainforest on land from which it has been cleared.

-‘The Big Scrub Rainforest: A Journey Through Time’ Coffee Table Book
+‘The Big Scrub Rainforest: A Journey Through Time’ Coffee Table Book (Currently Out of Stock)

 ‘Australian Rainforest Seeds’ Guidebook

 This book co-authored by our Vice President, Mark Dunphy of Firewheel Rainforest Nursery, is a guide to collecting, processing and propagating rainforest seeds.
 If you are curious about the lifecycle of a rainforest, transforming from seed to soaring trees, this beautifully photographed book focuses on the unique diversity of 300 subtropical rainforest fruits and seed and how you can propagate and grow your own forest.
 Click here to find out more.

 In addition to the above resources, here are some of the field guides for tree identification that we recommend: